The role of autonomous ships in a world wary of pandemics

 The future of autonomous shipping

 Many newer ships are already highly automated, at least in terms of being able to passively gather performance metrics for remote analysis, and technology can also enable diagnostics and repairs from afar.
-But the COVID-19 crisis has highlighted the role automation can play.
+But the pandemic has highlighted the role automation can play.

 Global trade today relies on ships and crews traversing vast oceans, and fully autonomous cargo vessels that can cover these distances are likely still a long way off, if they ever arrive.
-Barriers include technological and regulatory constraints, not to mention practical obstacles such as the need to carry out maintenance on longer voyages.
+Barriers include technological and regulatory constraints, not to mention practical obstacles, such as the need to carry out maintenance on longer voyages.
 Domestic journeys are a natural starting point for autonomous ships because they don’t require international cooperation, and a vessel that remains relatively close to shore — such as the Yara Birkeland on its proposed route in southern Norway — can adhere to safety standards with on-shore personnel able to physically (or remotely) intervene in an emergency.

-“From a regulatory perspective, the challenge (with longer, international automated routes) lies within the fact that the IMO (International Maritime Organization) does not have a common and internationally acknowledged way of granting approval of such vessels as the Yara Birkeland,” Ryste said.
+“From a regulatory perspective, the challenge (with longer, international automated routes) lies within the fact that the IMO (International Maritime Organization) does not have a common and internationally acknowledged way of granting approval [for] such vessels as the Yara Birkeland,” Ryste said.
 “This means there is a likelihood of encountering varying rules and regulations between flag states and port authorities.
-This is manageable for point-to-point operation but will be a too-demanding administrative task when more parties are involved.
-At least at the moment.”
+This is manageable for point-to-point operation but will be a too-demanding administrative task when more parties are involved — at least, at the moment.”

 As COVID-19 shifts global structures and accelerates innovation, we’re already seeing how autonomous tools could help ships continue operating through future pandemics.
 And while some jobs will likely be lost as automation takes hold, technology is unlikely to replace humans across the board.